-UnitedHealthcare provides health care coverage to Members who have properly enrolled in our plan and meet our eligibility requirements.
+UnitedHealthcare of California ("UnitedHealthcare" or "the Plan") provides health care coverage to Members who have properly enrolled in our plan and meet our eligibility requirements.
 To learn more about these requirements, see Section 7.
 Member Eligibility.

-What is this publication?
+What is This Document?

-This publication is called a Combined Evidence of Coverage and Disclosure Form.
-It is a legal document that explains your health care plan and should answer many important questions about your benefits.
+This document is called a Combined Evidence of Coverage and Disclosure Form.
+It is a legal document that explains your Health Plan and should answer many important questions about your benefits.
 Many of the words and terms are capitalized because they have special meanings.
 To better understand these terms, please see Section 10.
 Definitions.